joshua-kairu/pata-data/README.md

 ## How To Use :wrench:

 Please follow these steps to use the app:

-1. Install the app.
+:one: Install the app.<br/>
-2. Run the app.
+:two:.
+Run the app.<br/>
-3. You will find a screen that allows you to select a dataset as well as the start and end years for the dataset.
+:three: You will find a screen that allows you to select a dataset as well as the start and end years for the dataset.<br/>
-4. Select the search button on the bottom right to as to fetch the dataset information from World Bank.
+:four: Select the search button on the bottom right to as to fetch the dataset information from World Bank.<br/>
-5. After the data is gotten from the World Bank, it will be displayed in chart form.
+:five: After the data is gotten from the World Bank, it will be displayed in chart form.<br/>
-6. Press the back button to go back to the dataset selection screen.
+:six: Press the back button to go back to the dataset selection screen.<br/>

 The video below shows the previously mentioned steps.

 ![Pata Data - Basic Use](screen-records/pata-data-2016-06-13-221127.gif)

 You can also choose to view the data in tabular form.
 Here is how to do it:

-1. In the screen showing the graphical form of the data, tap the table icon to see the data in tabular form.
+:one: In the screen showing the graphical form of the data, tap the table icon to see the data in tabular form.<br/>
-2. If you want to go back to the chart, tap the chart icon the table screen.
+:two: If you want to go back to the chart, tap the chart icon the table screen<br/>

 The video below shows this.